 What Is an IPFS Node?

-We’ve made clear that IPFS is a peer-to-peer (P2P) system for content storage and sharing where users run own node (server).
+We’ve made clear that IPFS is a peer-to-peer (P2P) system for content storage and sharing.
+In which users run own node (server).
 The best way to think of IPFS nodes is that they can exchange files and communicate with one another, if you don’t want to go too technical.
 Simple, the more experienced users should read the next explanation.

 Distributed hash tables (DHT), a form of decentralised storage that offers search and storage for mapping keys to values, are used by IPFS nodes.
 Each node in a DHT is in charge of keys and mapped values.
 And it is capable of quickly retrieving the value connected to a certain key.